Is My Pillow Toxic and What Chemicals Could it Contain?

 • Wool: Wool is a natural fiber that’s both flame-resistant and breathable.
 It’s also an excellent insulator, so it will keep you warm in winter and cool in summer.

 • Organic Kapok: Kapok is a tree fiber often used as an alternative to down.
-An organic kapok pillow is non-toxic, light, and fluffy.
+Organic kapok pillows feel light and fluffy.

 • Natural Latex: Latex is a natural rubber that’s derived from the sap of the rubber tree.
 It’s durable, supportive, and has a springy feel.